n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/tech-notes/cnvzdhnjyw4=.md

-## Find all open ports fast with RustScan.
+## Find all open ports fast with RustScan

 For more details see [RustScan Project](https://github.com/RustScan/RustScan).